-Dogs without teeth can lead a life relatively similar to dogs with teeth, and might even be happier and healthier.
-Diseased teeth cause pain when chewing, and risk spreading infection to other organs through the bloodstream.
+In most cases, dogs without teeth can live just as long as dogs with teeth.
+In fact, your dog’s lifespan could actually be shortened if they don’t have a tooth removed when necessary.
+Diseased teeth cause pain when chewing, leading to food avoidance.
+Decayed teeth also risk spreading infection to other organs through the bloodstream.
 While tooth extraction may seem a bit extreme, it could be the best option for your dog in the long run.

-A simple solution for feeding a dog without teeth or if they are missing their main chewing teeth is to soften their kibble, by adding liquid to soften the hard, crunchy pieces.
+A simple solution for feeding a dog with no teeth is to soften their kibble by adding liquid to soften the hard, crunchy pieces.
 Adding hot water, chicken broth, or beef broth to your dog’s favorite kibble and letting it sit for 5 minutes can make the food taste better and much easier to eat.
+This is also helpful for dogs who have teeth, but are missing their main chewing teeth.

 Serving softened dry food helps ease your dog’s dietary transition, because it tastes exactly the same as the food they’re used to.
 You can even use a fork to mash up any chunks once you have given the kibble a chance to soften.

 Another great option when it comes to feeding your toothless dog is canned wet food.
-Many brands make wet food, so you shouldn’t have a hard time finding something your dog will eat.
+There’s a wide range of wet food brands, so you shouldn’t have a hard time finding something your dog will eat.
 Wet foods come in a variety of flavor options, including fish, chicken, and beef.
 You might need to try a few different brands or flavors to see which one your dog likes best.

 Be sure to check and make sure there are no large chunks in the canned food.
 If you find any chunks, use a fork to mash them up before serving.
 The most important thing is to make sure that your dog is getting enough food each day, as they may be less willing to eat for a short while after losing their teeth.
 Fortunately, almost all dogs eventually start eating normally, even after major oral surgery.